 Some important considerations.

 As you can see GDPR takes a more prescriptive approach and the wrap-up statement, “any other information necessary to guarantee the fair processing” uses exceptionally strong language: “necessary to GUARANTEE the fair processing!”
-The requirement to specify the legitimate purposes a controller is undertaking means that you need to have been through that thought processes and determined your legitimate interests and have balanced these against the legitimate interests and rights of the data subjects.
-Setting out the retention period for personal data isn’t that easy if you are complying with the new 5th GDPR Data Protection Principle of de-personalising data as soon as possible – you will inevitably end up with differing retention periods for different processing activities as you will be aiming to depersonalise data as soon as possible for higher risk activities and therefore you may have complex data retention periods to convey in a privacy statement.
+The requirement to specify the legitimate purposes a controller is undertaking means that you need to have been through that thought process and determined your legitimate interests and have balanced these against the legitimate interests and rights of the data subjects.
+Setting out the retention period for personal data isn’t that easy if you are complying with the new 5th GDPR Data Protection Principle of de-personalising data as soon as possible – you will inevitably end up with different retention periods for different processing activities as you will be aiming to depersonalise data as soon as possible for higher-risk activities and therefore you may have complex data retention periods to convey in a privacy statement.

 There are other considerations too such as how to inform data subjects about the organisations or categories of organisations with whom they will share the personal data.
 I’m sure that the guidance when published will elaborate on when categories will be sufficient as opposed to a list of organisations and I am guessing that for instance “printers and mailing houses” and “email broadcast suppliers” would probably be sufficient rather than naming the individual sub-contractors.
 Or perhaps “marketing support companies” would suffice?
-On the flip side I am guessing that if you have a data sharing agreement between two government agencies to routinely share personal data – e.g. a Housing Association and a Local Authority – then you’d be advised to name the specific recipient.
+On the flip side I am guessing that if you have a data-sharing agreement between two government agencies to routinely share personal data – e.g. a Housing Association and a Local Authority – then you’d be advised to name the specific recipient.

 One very big point to consider is the apparent requirement to convey all of the privacy notice information to data subjects in cases where the data subject is not the source of the data.
 This suggests bought-in data, shared data, friends and family schemes etc (A14(2) and (3) need to be supplied with this information by the controller.